 Parents are requested to label children's outerwear for a quick return of lost articles.
-Lost articles found in or around the school are taken to the "Lost and Found" box.
+Lost articles found in or around the school are taken to the "Lost and Found" box which is located in or near the center stairwell.
 Students should periodically check this area for missing articles.